andreaiacono/andreaiacono.github.io/tesi/thesis.md

 constituents, we can instead start from constituents and try to obtain the behavior that interests us.

-An example of a non-linear system is von Neumann\'s model that we have already seen, where the fundamental elements are cells of a grid and the observed phenomena concern objects composed of sets of various cells (for example, the universal constructor machine).
+An example of a non-linear system is von Neumann's model that we have already seen, where the fundamental elements are cells of a grid and the observed phenomena concern objects composed of sets of various cells (for example, the universal constructor machine).

-Another example is Craig Reynolds\' work on the behavior of bird flocks.
+Another example is Craig Reynolds' work on the behavior of bird flocks.
 Reynolds wanted to study how flocks flew without the presence of a central element (i.e., a pack leader).
-He created a virtual bird with elementary flying capabilities and called it a \"boid.\" The virtual world was populated by a set of such boids that flew in accordance with the following rules:
+He created a virtual bird with elementary flying capabilities and called it a "boid."
+The virtual world was populated by a set of such boids that flew in accordance with the following rules: